codePascal/transcripts18xx/README.md

 Library usage
 -------------

+### Transcript parser

 The core of the library is the `transcript` module.
 It implements a transcript parser than takes the path to the transcript and the game type as argument.
+The parser parses the raw transcript into a Pandas DataFrame.
+Actions and events of the game are represented as rows depicting the phase, round, player and company states.

 ```pycon
 >>> from transcripts18xx import transcript